 There are only two real types of nonstick coatings: PTFE and ceramic.
 You may think there are other nonstick coatings such as granite, titanium, and diamond, but all of these these are merely additions to PTFE or ceramic nonstick coatings.

-Some nonstick coatings, such as ScanPan, are composites containing both PTFE and ceramic.
-But there are no nonstick coatings that aren't PTFE, ceramic, or a combination of these two.
+Some nonstick coatings, such as ScanPan, are composites containing both PTFE and ceramic (though we're not sure how they're combined).
+There are no nonstick coatings that aren't PTFE, ceramic, or a combination of these two.

-When a nonstick pan contains granite, titanium, or diamond dust, it is only to strengthen the PTFE or ceramic; none of these strengthening materials are nonstick by themselves.
+When a nonstick pan contains granite, titanium, or diamond dust, it is only to strengthen the PTFE or ceramic.
+None of these materials are nonstick by themselves.

 We include this info because the market is huge, and finding the best nonstick cookware can be confusing.
 Makers can market their products without clearly stating what the primary nonstick material is, leading consumers to believe they're buying a granite or titanium pan, when in fact they're buying a PTFE or ceramic pan that's been reinforced with small amounts of these other materials.
 (This is particularly true of PTFE, as concerns about toxicity have caused makers to try to distance themselves from it.)